-This clause does not preclude an employee from filing a complaint under the B.C.Human Rights Code; however, an employee shall not be entitled to duplication of process.
-An employee making a complaint of harassment must choose to direct a complaint to either the B.C.
-Human Rights Council or to the process specified in this the Harassment Policies and Procedures in this Agreement.
+This clause does not preclude an employee from filing a complaint under the BC Human Rights Code; however, an employee shall not be entitled to duplication of process.
+An employee making a complaint of harassment must choose to direct a complaint to either the BC Human Rights Tribunal or to the process specified in this Agreement.
 In either event a complaint of harassment shall not form the basis of a grievance.